joxeankoret/diaphora/README.md

 # Diaphora
-Diaphora (διαφορά, Greek for 'difference') is a program diffing plugin for IDA, similar to Zynamics Bindiff or other FOSS counterparts like YaDiff, DarunGrim, TurboDiff, etc...
+Diaphora (διαφορά, Greek for 'difference') version 1.2.4 is a program diffing plugin for IDA, similar to Zynamics Bindiff or other FOSS counterparts like YaDiff, DarunGrim, TurboDiff, etc...
 It was released during SyScan 2015.

 It works with IDA 6.9 to 7.3.
 Support for Ghidra is in development.
 Support for Binary Ninja is also planned but will come after Ghidra's port.
 If you are looking for Radare2 support you can [check this very old fork](https://github.com/radare/diaphora).